Field goal: History

 In the early days of football, kicking was emphasized.
-In 1883, the scoring system was devised with field goals counting for five points, and touchdowns and conversions worth four points.
-In 1897, the touchdown was raised to five points while the conversion was lowered to one point.
+In 1883, the scoring system was devised with field goals counting for five points, touchdowns two points, and conversions four points.
+In the following year touchdowns doubled in value to four, and rose to five in 1898.
+Meanwhile, the value of a conversion fell to two points in 1884 and one point in 1898.
 (In 1958, the NCAA created the two-point conversion for conversions scored via run or pass; the NFL followed suit in 1994.)
 Field goals were devalued to four points in 1904, and then to the modern three points in 1909.
 The touchdown was changed to six points in 1912 in American football; the Canadian game followed suit in 1956.

 The spot of the conversion has also changed through the years.
 In 1924, NCAA rules spotted the conversion at the 3-yard line, before moving it back to the 5-yard line in 1925.
 In 1929, the spot was moved up to the 2-yard line, matching the NFL.
 In 1968, the NCAA diverged from the NFL rules and moved the spot back to the original 3-yard line.
 Canadian rules originally spotted the conversion at the 5-yard line, which remains closer than in the American code (for kicked conversions) as the goalposts are at the front of the end zone.